Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 Once you have prepared the target host and configured the inventory_ssh.yaml file you are ready to run the playbook.

-To check your inventory file is configured correctly and the control node is able to connect to the target host run the following command:
+To check your inventory file is configured correctly and the control node is able to connect to the target host navigate to the folder you extracted the ZIP to and run the following command:

 ```bash
 ansible all -m ping -i inventory_ssh.yml